near/wasmtime/cranelift/codegen/src/isa/zkasm/docs/architecture.md

 We do not care about compilation speed and ready to trade it off for higher compilation quality, as the intended usecases will repeatedly prove the result of execution of a small set of programs and the compilation cost will be paid only once and will likely be negligible compared to the proving costs.

-## zkASM
+## zkAsm

-zkASM is a register machine with memory that is programmed in a [textual assembly language](https://wiki.polygon.technology/docs/zkevm/zkASM/basic-syntax/).
+zkAsm is a register machine with memory that is programmed in a [textual assembly language](https://wiki.polygon.technology/docs/zkevm/zkASM/basic-syntax/).
+It has around [30 instructions](https://github.com/0xPolygonHermez/zkasmcom/blob/main/instructions.md) and a formal [machine spec](https://github.com/0xPolygonHermez/zkevm-techdocs/blob/main/zkevm-architecture/v.1.1/zkevm-architecture.pdf).

 It has some notable differences from traditional ISAs:
 - ZK processor is [fully defined in software](https://github.com/0xPolygonHermez/zkevm-proverjs/blob/main/pil/main.pil) in a language called [PIL](https://github.com/0xPolygonHermez/zkevm-techdocs/blob/main/pil/v.1.0/pil.pdf) which is well suited for generating ZK proofs.
 As a consequence, we have a lot of freedom to change it as we see fit (as long as it is still cheap to prove)